Important Dates for 2023 – 2024

 - Diverse life experiences

-An ecclesiastical endorsement must be completed before an application will be reviewed.
-Applicants interested in applying for Fall 2023 can begin the ecclesiastical endorsement process starting September 1st, 2022.
-Start your ecclesiastical endorsement.
+The Honor Code Commitment and Ecclesiastical Endorsement must be completed before an application will be reviewed.
+Applicants interested in applying for Fall 2024 can begin the ecclesiastical endorsement process starting September 1st, 2023.
+Click here to agree to BYU’s Honor Code and start your ecclesiastical endorsement.